edauterman/larch/README.md

 ```
 python3 plot_pw_comm.py     # < 1 min
 ```
 This script will output a plot in `larch/scripts/out_plots/plot_pw_comm.png`.
-This plot is purely analytical and not based on any performance measurements.
+This plot is purely analytical (based on the size of the cryptographic proof) and not based on any performance measurements.

 <img src="https://github.com/edauterman/larch/blob/main/scripts/ref_plots/plot_pw_comm.png" width="400">